LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/exercises.rst

 7. Whether the book has been discarded.

 Headquarters also needs you to track certain actions that you must perform when books get out of date.

-For a manual, the book must be thrown out if it is over 5 years old.
+First, for a manual, the book must be thrown out if it is over 5 years old.
-For a novel, the book should be thrown out if it has been checked out over 100 times.
+Second, for a novel, the book should be thrown out if it has been checked out over 100 times.

 1. Construct three classes that will hold the information needed from headquarters as properties and the two methods that update the book's property if the book needs to be discarded.
-   One class should be a ``book`` class and two child classes of the ``book`` class called ``manual`` and ``novel``.

-	`Hint:` This means you need to read through the requirements for the problem and decide what should belong to ``book`` and what should belong to the ``novel`` and ``manual`` classes.
+One class should be a ``Book`` class and two child classes of the ``Book`` class called ``Manual`` and ``Novel``. `Hint:` This means you need to read through the requirements for the problem and decide what should belong to ``Book`` and what should belong to the ``Novel`` and ``Manual`` classes.

-2. Declare an object of the ``novel`` class for the following tome from the library:
+2. Declare an object of the ``Novel`` class for the following tome from the library:

 .. list-table:: Novel
    :widths: auto